Vice President and Executive Director of Audubon South Carolina

 As a TWS Certified Wildlife Biologist, forester and Geographic Information Systems specialist with nearly 30 years of experience in resource management in both the public and private sectors, Timothy brings a wealth of experience to his role as forest manager.
 His responsibilities include oversight and management of Audubon’s Silver Bluff and Francis Beidler Forest sanctuaries, which comprise more than 22,000 acres of ecologically diverse forests, fields, lakes, ponds, streams, and swamps and expanding our bird-friendly forestry outreach in South Carolina’s Continentally Important Bird Areas and Climate Strongholds for birds facing increasing threats to habitat.
 If there’s anything Tim loves more than forestry, it’s spending time with his wife and his dog.

-Mark's responsible for the nuts and bolts of managing 18,000 acres, including longleaf restoration.
+Mark is responsible for the nuts and bolts of overseeing Audubon's Beidler Forest Center & Sanctuary's 18,000 acres of land, including longleaf pine restoration.
 And if you’re looking for a lost fighter jet, put Mark on it.
-A former Marine, former teacher, and graduate of USC, Mark recently happened on the wreckage of an old military plane, then spent months tracking down its history.
+A former Marine, teacher, and graduate of USC, Mark recently happened on the wreckage of an old military plane, then spent months tracking down its history.